-Fathallah Zamroud’s approach to painting is distinguished by expressionist brushstrokes and explorations of colour as an emotive device.
-Drawing from his background in architecture, a central concept of his compositions is how time defines space, as he depicts refugee camps and war-torn environments with an emphasis on the physical presence of structures in landscapes that are consumed by rapid decline.
-Zamroud’s latest paintings and works on paper are based on a growing archive of media images and photographs that he assembled as he watched the Syrian War unfold from his home in Beirut.
+Fathallah Zamroud’s approach to painting was distinguished by expressionist brushstrokes and explorations of colour as an emotive device.
+Drawing from his background in architecture, a central concept of his compositions was how time defines space, as he depicted refugee camps and war-torn environments with an emphasis on the physical presence of structures in landscapes that are consumed by rapid decline.
+Zamroud’s last paintings and works on paper are based on a growing archive of media images and photographs that he assembled as he watched the Syrian War unfold from his home in Beirut.

-Recently, the Syrian-Lebanese artist has added scenes from other parts of the region transformed by large-scale violence, and continues to find new ways to describe the catastrophic level of destruction that has led to widespread desperation and chaos.
+In his last years as an active artist before passing away in 2018, the Syrian-Lebanese artist added scenes from other parts of the region transformed by large-scale violence, and found new ways to describe the catastrophic level of destruction that has led to widespread desperation and chaos.

-Zamroud has participated in collective exhibitions and solo exhibitions at Ayyam Gallery Beirut (2017, 2014); Sharjah Biennial (2017).
+Zamroud has participated in collective exhibitions and solo exhibitions at Ayyam Gallery Beirut (2017, 2014) and Sharjah Biennial (2017).